Antichiral states in twisted graphene multilayers: Introduction

-In this work, we put forward a mechanism to create anti-chiral states based on graphene multilayers and applied electromagnetic fields.
-The system's additional layer degrees of freedom brings forth anti-chiral states in a realistic solid state platform through a combination of an applied in-plane magnetic field and inter-layer bias voltage.
-Thus, Dirac cones of different layers are selectively modified, so that co-propagating edge modes in opposite edges manifest.
-We first illustrate this idea in aligned bilayer sheets, providing a mechanism that can be readily applied to cold atom setups\cite{Goldman_2015,Ozawa_2016,Tarruell2012} and artificial Dirac systems.\cite{Wang2017,Gomes2012} We then extend our proposal to a graphene/(hBN)$_2$/graphene twisted multilayer, demonstrating that the increased effective lattice constant allows for the creation of anti-chiral states at a magnetic field of 8 T for a 0.2 degrees twist rotation.
-Our proposal puts forward a viable scheme by which to realize anti-chiral states in twisted van der Waals systems, opening up future experimental studies of anti-chiral systems.
+In this paper, we put forward a mechanism to create antichiral states based on graphene multilayers and applied electromagnetic fields.
+The system's additional layer degrees of freedom bring forth antichiral states in a realistic solid-state platform through a combination of an applied in-plane magnetic field and interlayer bias voltage.
+Thus Dirac cones of different layers are selectively modified, so that copropagating edge modes in opposite edges manifest.
+We first illustrate this idea in aligned bilayer sheets, providing a mechanism that can be readily applied to cold atom setups~\cite{Goldman_2015,Ozawa_2016,Tarruell2012} and artificial Dirac systems~\cite{Wang2017,Gomes2012}.
+We then extend our proposal to a graphene/two layers of hexagonal boron nitride [(hBN)$_2$]/graphene twisted multilayer, demonstrating that the increased effective lattice constant allows for the creation of antichiral states at a magnetic field of 8 T for a 0.2$^{\circ}$ twist rotation.
+Our proposal puts forward a viable scheme by which to realize antichiral states in twisted van der Waals systems, opening up future experimental studies of antichiral systems.

 The paper is organized as follows: In Sec. \ref{sec:2}, we start by illustrating the fundamental mechanism on $AB$-stacked bilayer graphene, exploring the impact of in-plane magnetic fields and interlayer bias voltage on both the bulk and edge modes of the system.
 Specifically, we show that the in-plane magnetic field shifts the Brillouin zones of the two layers relative to one another, such that Dirac cones of different layers can couple in reciprocal space.
-In this setting, the added interlayer bias voltage tilts the relative energies of the two cones, revealing anti-chiral edge states in a finite system.
-In section \ref{sec:3}, we demonstrate that a similar phenomenology happens in a twisted bilayer system, where the emergence of the moir\'e length dramatically reduces the required magnetic field.
-Specifically, we show that a graphene/(hBN)$_2$/graphene twisted multilayer provides a feasible van der Waals system for the creation of anti-chiral states.
+In this setting, the added interlayer bias voltage tilts the relative energies of the two cones, revealing antichiral edge states in a finite system.
+In Sec.~\ref{sec:3}, we demonstrate that a similar phenomenology happens in a twisted bilayer system, where the emergence of the moir\'e length dramatically reduces the required magnetic field.
+Specifically, we show that a graphene/(hBN)$_2$/graphene twisted multilayer provides a feasible van der Waals system for the creation of antichiral states.
 Finally, in Sec. \ref{sec:4}, we summarize our results and provide an outlook to our findings.